iliana-marquez/diana-vizvary/README.md

 ### Overcomed challenges:

    - Development of responsive navbar section with minimal amount of html code and one js function.
    - Succesfull image rendering after applying relative pahts throughout css background images.
-- Responsive layout for hero sections on the Home and About pages after adding prpper css background properties and media queries.
+   - Responsive Hero Sections: Designed and optimized hero sections on the Home and About pages by using appropriate CSS background properties and tailored media queries, ensuring responsiveness across all devices.
-- Declared root css variables for Titles and Custom-Buttons classes for efficient utilization throughout the project.
+   - Streamlined CSS with Variables: Declared root CSS variables for titles and custom button classes, enabling consistent and efficient styling throughout the project.

 ### Future improvements: